You are currently viewing How to Invest in Bitbonds: A Beginner’s Guide to Bitcoin-Backed Bonds

 Potential returns look strong:

-- Conservative cases with Bitcoin at 30% yearly growth (its 10th percentile historical avg) could earn ~7% annually [1]
+• Conservative scenarios with Bitcoin at 30% yearly growth (its 10th percentile historical average) could earn approximately 7% annually [1]

-American families get these earnings tax-free [1], making after-tax returns even better than traditional bets.
+For U.S. investors, these earnings could be tax-free [1], making after-tax returns even more attractive than traditional investments.

-BitBonds let you ride Bitcoin’s growth with a safety net.
-Andrew Hohns, PhD economist at Newmarket Capital, says investors “could gain important Bitcoin exposure via BitBonds knowing the gov returns 100% of their principal” [13].
+Bitcoin-backed bonds allow investors to ride Bitcoin’s growth with a safety net.
+Andrew Hohns, PhD economist at Newmarket Capital, notes that investors “could gain important Bitcoin exposure via BitBonds knowing the gov returns 100% of their principal” [13].

-BitBonds reshape crypto’s risk-reward game.
-Instead of big wins or huge losses like direct Bitcoin buys, investors get downside protection with upside potential.
+These instruments reshape crypto’s risk-reward dynamic.
+Instead of the all-or-nothing outcomes of direct Bitcoin purchases, investors get downside protection coupled with significant upside potential.

 Cons and Risks Associated to Consider